-WISMAC has been actively involved in initiatives to improve campus safety because this is a major concern to women working in the evening and on weekends.
+WISMAC remains actively involved in initiatives to improve campus safety.
 We are pleased that the North Campus is a locked-down facility after regular hours with access allowed by a university-issued identification badge.
-All buildings on South Campus are locked after regular business hours, on weekends and holidays.
-Card readers are located at specific sites to allow access.
+All buildings on South Campus are locked after regular business hours, on weekends, and holidays.
+Card readers allow access at specific sites.

 WISMAC actively gathered information and presented a report encouraging the administration to develop on-campus child care.
-We are pleased that the administration made child care a priority by entering agreements with UT Dallas Callier Center (adjacent to south campus) and First Step Learning Centre (on north campus) to provide child care and education.
+We are pleased that the administration made child care a priority by entering into agreements with UT Dallas Callier Center and First Step Learning Centre to provide child care and education.